FOGTSolutions/Reddstagram/readme.md

 **Where can I get my own Reddit developer app credentials?**

  *Create a script app here: https://www.reddit.com/prefs/apps*

+**Can I use any subreddit?**

+ *No, you account needs to have access to it.
+Private subreddits wont work.*

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.